Skydt90/Python-Required-Reading/required_reading.md

 # Required Reading
   > Python Elective I Spring 2019
 * [* kshfkjfkhskjdhdskjhjsfjdf
+* [* required reading for the algorithms we have worked with the last 2 weeks will come ...
 * [*args and **kwargs in python explained](https://pythontips.com/2013/08/04/args-and-kwargs-in-python-explained/)
 * [-->
 * [11.5. logging] (https://docs.python.org/3.7/tutorial/stdlib2.html#logging)